loistal/Tokyo-map/README.md

 ## TODO
 ### Important
+* Mobile and tablet: menu should open up from bottom to top
+* make sure page is exactly 100% no matter the display
-* Add favPlaces to sidebar with KnockoutJs
+* Add dropdown or search option
-* Style sidebar
-* Close sidebar when clicking icon
+* Animate markers when clicking
+* Make data requests asynchronous
+* Handle data request errors
+* Add foursquare logo in infowWindow

 ### Optimizations

-* Add foursquare logo in infowWindow
+### Credits
+* Foursquare